 In all tests, PIT terminates at most two transitions away from the target state.
-The main factor affecting the charge tuning success rates is either missing a transition or identifying noise as transitions when loading charges.
+The main factor affecting the charge-tuning success rates is either missing a transition or identifying noise as transitions when loading charges.
 One way to overcome this limitation is to develop a DQC module for the ray-based measurements analogous to the one used for the 2D scans during coarse tuning.
 Another way to boost the performance is to implement a ``repeated measurement with voting'' strategy.
 The latter approach works by determining the presence of transitions based on a repeated measurement of a ray from the same point followed by a comparative analysis of peak locations found in all rays using an algorithm that resembles a majority vote approach.

 Similar to tests with a single ray, we test the repeat-and-vote strategy with three rays both without and with the noise-driven device recalibration.
 Without device recalibration, the voting strategy increases the performance of tuning for $(1,1)$ to $37.1(29.8)~\%$, for $(1,2)$ to $26.0(22.1)~\%$, and for $(2,1)$ to $28.2(25.7)~\%$.
-Including both data quality adjustment and three-ray voting yields charge tuning performance of $98.0(2.9)~\%$ for $(1,1)$, $94.2(5.6)~\%$ for $(1,2)$, and $94.4(7.3)~\%$ for $(2,1)$, see Fig.~\ref{fig:tuning-playground}(b).
-These results confirm that the repeated measurement with voting strategy significantly improves the overall robustness of charge tuning against random noise.
+Including both data quality adjustment and three-ray voting yields charge-tuning performances of $98.0(2.9)~\%$ for $(1,1)$, $94.2(5.6)~\%$ for $(1,2)$, and $94.4(7.3)~\%$ for $(2,1)$; see Fig.~\ref{fig:tuning-playground}(b).
+These results confirm that the repeated measurement with a voting strategy significantly improves the overall robustness of charge tuning against random noise.